rusi-ns/rusi-ns-web/wp-content/plugins/featured-image-from-url/readme.txt

 = What happens if I have two featured images (internal and external)? =

 * The external image has priority in this case and the internal image won't be shown.

-= Why aren't the external images showing in my site? =

-* Because your theme is nonstandard.
-For US$ 50,00, I can analyse your theme code and make the required changes.

 = How to integrate WooCommerce and Featured Image From URL? =